MSPCA-Angell Headquarters

 #5: Encourage legislative protections on the state level.

 Contact your state legislators and express your opinion and concerns regarding puppy mills and pet shops.
-If you do not know who represents you, you can find out here.
-Read about all of our pending bills.
+If you do not know who represents you, you can find out at www.wheredoivotema.com.

 You can also contact the Department of Agricultural Resources’ Division of Animal Health and request to be put on their mailing list for notification of any future public hearings regarding the pet shop regulations.